Shawn Frapp

 Biography

-Shawn Frapp, PhD, RN, CCRN-K, joins the faculty of Temple with two decades of clinical experience in Critical Care Nursing and an innovative program of research.
+Shawn Frapp, PhD, RN, CCRN-K, joins the faculty of Temple with more than two decades of clinical experience in Critical Care, Nursing Administration, and Reproductive Health.
 As an Assistant Professor of Nursing, Dr. Frapp hopes to explore behavioral motivation in emerging young adult men with intersecting minority identifications.
-His research intends to bridge the gaps between race/ethnicity, orientation, gender identity, and socioeconomic status as motivators for behaviors that impact health outcomes throughout the life trajectory.
+His research intends to bridge the gaps between race/ethnicity, sexual orientation, gender identity, and socioeconomic status as motivators for behaviors that impact health outcomes throughout the life trajectory.

 As an emerging nurse scientist, Dr. Frapp has presented locally, regionally, nationally and internationally on topics related to his research and developing research program.
-He is certified in Adult Critical Care by the American Association of Critical Care Nurses and a member of Sigma Theta Tau, the International Honor Society of Nursing.
+He is certified in Adult Critical Care by the American Association of Critical Care Nurses and an active member of Sigma Theta Tau, the International Honor Society of Nursing.
+Dr. Frapp is also the faculty mentor for the Temple University Men in Nursing developing chapter.

 Research Interests